 Both a natural resource and natural wonder, Grand Canyon National Park preserves over 270 untamed miles of the Colorado River, thousands of archaeological sites, and three of four desert types in North America.
 But you don’t have to be a geologist, archaeologist, or historian to appreciate the Grand Canyon.
 Join the millions of visitors who come each year to sightsee, hike, backpack, or raft in the Grand Canyon.

-Perhaps the hardest thing about planning a trip to the Grand Canyon is choosing which piece of it to explore.
+Perhaps the hardest thing about planning a trip to the Grand Canyon is choosing which piece of it to experience.
 People spend lifetimes adventuring in the canyon yet never see every nook and cranny.
 So, rule number one: accept that you can't see it all.

 For most casual park-goers, a trip to Grand Canyon National Park begins at either the South or North rims.
 Traveling between the two takes time and gasoline.
 Though only 10 miles apart as the crow flies, it's a 200-mile drive between the two rims by car.
 Which part of the park you visit depends on how much time you have and the park experience you're looking for.